clawpack/doc/doc/setrun_geoclaw.rst

 A modification to the initial data specified by default can be made as described at :ref:`qinit_file`.

-.. attribute:: qinit_type : integer
+.. attribute:: rundata.qinit_data.qinit_type : integer

    Specifies what type of perturbation is stored in the *qinitfile*, see :ref:`qinit_file` for more information.
 Valid values for *qinit_type*